apoyezzhayev/ml_project_template/production/README.md

 #### Build Versioning

 Our build versioning for all projects is based on the [Semantic Versioning specification](https://semver.org/).
 For any versioning-related questions, please refer to the [linked guide](https://semver.org/).
-In additon to the MAJOR.MINOR.PATCH format, a `SNAPSHOT` tag will be attached to the version for all development builds (based on the [Maven versioning standard](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm)).
+In addition to the MAJOR.MINOR.PATCH format, a `SNAPSHOT` tag will be attached to the version for all development builds (based on the [Maven versioning standard](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm)).
 As define in  Git-Flow, the build version is also used as tag for releases on the master branch.